ga4gh/vrs/docs/source/terms_and_model.rst

      single-location Genotype.
 Users of SNP data will be familiar with representations like rs7412 C/C, which indicates the diploid state at a position.
-In the VRS, this is merely a special case of a Genotype with two Haplotypes, each of which is defined with only one Allele (the same Allele in this case).
-The VRS does not define a diplotype type.
-A diplotype is a special case of a VRS Genotype with exactly two Haplotypes.
+In the VRS, this is merely a special case of a Genotype with one GenotypeMember, defined by a single Allele with two copies.
+The VRS does not define a diplotype class.
+A diplotype is a special case of a VRS Genotype with count = 2.
 In practice, software data types that assume a ploidy of 2 make it very difficult to represent haploid states, copy number loss, and copy number gain, all of which occur when representing human data.
-In addition, assuming ploidy=2 makes software incompatible with organisms with other ploidy.
-The VRS makes no assumptions about "normal" ploidy.
+In addition, inferred ploidy = 2 makes software incompatible with organisms with other ploidy.
+The VRS requires explicit definition of the in-trans molecules at a genomic locus with the `count` attribute, though this count may be inexact (e.g. a :ref:`DefiniteRange` or :ref:`IndefiniteRange`.

-     In other words, the VRS does not represent single-position Genotypes or diplotypes because both concepts are subsumed by the Allele, Haplotype, and Genotypes entities.

 .. _UtilityVariation: